genral73/odoo/doc/reference/data.rst

 Core operations
 ===============

+.. todo:: VFE verify all attributes are still supported, at least through import_xml.rng

 .. _reference/data/record:

 ``record``
 ----------

-``record`` appropriately defines or updates a database record, it has the following attributes:
+defines or updates a database record, it has the following attributes:

-``model`` (required)
+* ``model`` (required)
   name of the model to create (or update)
-``id``
+* ``id``
   the :term:`external identifier` for this record.
 It is strongly recommended to provide one

   * for record creation, allows subsequent definitions to either modify or refer to this record
+  * for record modification, the record to modify

+.. todo:: documentation on cross module referencing ?

+* ``context``
+  context to use when creating the record

+.. todo:: Context usage documentation in ORM and link to it?

+* ``forcecreate``
-    * for record modification, the record to modify ``context`` context to use when creating the record ``forcecreate`` in update mode whether the record should be created if it doesn't exist
+  in *update* mode whether the record should be created if it doesn't exist

   Requires an :term:`external id`, defaults to ``True``.

+.. _reference/data/field:

 ``field``
 ----------